Table of contents

 example-claviyo-dashboard

-Types of Events You Can Measure With Klaviyo
+Types of Events you Can Measure with Klaviyo

 1. Active on Site:

-2. Events:
+2. Event:

-• It records specific actions a user performs, such as adding an item to the cart or completing a purchase.
+• It records specific actions a user takes, such as adding an item to the cart or completing a purchase.
 This type of event tracking is crucial for understanding the path that leads to conversions and for optimizing the customer journey.

 3. Add to List: